cloudfoundry/service-fabrik-broker/interoperator/docs/architecture/cluster-landscape.md

 Also, in the case of stateful services, the CPU and memory are not the only resources that constrain the ability to optimize the number of instances in a Kubernetes node/cluster.
 Other resources, such as the number of disk volumes or network bandwidth or perhaps more obscure kernel level resources could be additional constraints.

-Assuming todays cluster size of 100 nodes, for a service like Postgres, how many instances can be expect to host in a single Kubernetes cluster?
+Assuming todays cluster size of 100 nodes, for a service like Postgres, how many instances can be expected to host in a single Kubernetes cluster?
 If they are large sized instances, maybe we should expect the number of service instances to be less than the number of nodes.
 So, less than 100.
-If they are very very small instances, may be we can expect 5x number of instance.
+If they are very very small instances, maybe we can expect 5x number of instance.
 So, around 500 instances.
 Can we expect to host drastically more than 5x instances?
 Or 10x perhaps?
 It is difficult to imagine more than that.

 For a service like Postgres, for which we can expect a large number of service instances, the above size may not suffice.
 Perhaps not even for the medium term.